NLstn/JOrganizer/README.md

 If i run the conversion now, the new path of this file would be:
 D:\Media\Music\Linkin Park - A Thousand Sunds\Iridescent.mp3

-And yes, your guessed right, this is exactly the way Plex expects your music library to be.
+And yes, you guessed right, this is exactly the way Plex expects your music library to be.
 I use Plex, and i want to make my life maintaining my Plex library easier.
 This is what this program is about.

-I would be really greatful about any feedback, issues you found or ideas to improve the program.
+I would be really greatful about any feedback about issues you found or ideas to improve the program.